Why Some Women Leave Their Husbands For Other Women

 Women are more likely to leave their husbands for other women because their sexual fluidity comes with fewer consequences.

 Women are more likely than men to cheat on their spouses with a same-sex partner, studies suggest.
-It’s not that women are more likely to be homosexual or bisexual—it’s that women appear more willing than men to change their minds about what turns them on, throughout their lives.
+It’s not that women are more likely to be gay or bisexual — it’s that women appear more willing than men to change their minds about what turns them on, throughout their lives.
 Men tend to choose a sexuality and stick with it, experts agree.
-Women are sexual wildcards.
+Women are more likely to be sexually fluid.

-“I think data are sufficient to suggest that more women are likely to change their reported sexual orientation depending on their circumstance, where men are more resistant to changing their identity from sexual behavior alone,” psychophysiologist and neuroscientist Nicole Prause, who studies women’s sexual responses, told Fatherly.
+“I think data are sufficient to suggest that more women are likely to change their reported sexual orientation depending on their circumstance, where men are more resistant to changing their identity from sexual behavior alone,” says psychophysiologist and neuroscientist Nicole Prause, who studies women’s sexual responses.

 The phrase “sexual fluidity” was originally coined by psychologist Lisa Diamond in 2008.
 After following the same 100 women for a decade, she found that there were crucial differences between bisexuality and the sexual fluidity that otherwise heterosexual women experienced.
 Bisexuality is defined as being attracted to men and women.
 Many women, Diamond found, identified as gay or straight, but accepted the fact that they might change their minds at some point.
 When experts say that women are more likely to be sexually fluid, they mean that they’re more likely to make an exception to, or even update, their sexual identities.

 Of course, this does not mean that women are more likely than men to cheat on their spouses, and sexual fluidity is seldom the main cause of a relationship souring.
 As with any relationship problem, there are usually other, deeper relationship issues at play.

 But now, more than ever, married women are stepping away from problem heterosexual marriages, and into same-sex ones.